Kettlebell Workouts for Beginners

 As you build strength and endurance, you will be able to increase weight and reps.

-You should always ensure that you are executing all kettlebell movements with proper form to avoid injury (consult your physician before beginning any exercise program).
+You should always ensure that you execute all kettlebell movements properly to avoid injury (consult your physician before beginning any exercise program).

 Amanda works with Kettlebell Kings as a senior writer.
 She had been put on this earth to inspire people and achieve their health and fitness goals with enthusiasm.
 Her niches are health, fitness, and kettlebell workout.
 Read more about Amanda's writings at https://www.kettlebellkings.com/blog/.